Electronically Stored Information: Litigation and Compliance

 - Advice on recognizing the need for and implementing a litigation hold, including preservation, collection, processing, hosting, and searching ESI

-An information technology system is one of a business’s most important assets.
+An information technology system is one of a business’ most important assets.
 Decisions made when litigation is not anticipated may have far-ranging consequences.
 Inadequate computer usage and records information management policies may expose businesses to liability or increased costs.
 Poor metadata management policies may result in inadvertent disclosure of confidential information.

 Litigation Holds: Implementation and Monitoring

 Businesses need to recognize when they must impose a litigation hold and how to implement and monitor that process.
 When appropriate to do so, businesses need to know how to prepare their ESI for litigation.
-For example, a preservation or search methodology that works in ordinary business may be wholly inadequate in the pre-litigation or litigation context.
+For example, a preservation or search methodology that works in an ordinary business environment may be wholly inadequate in the pre-litigation or litigation context.
 Our experienced legal advice can help you determine if a litigation hold is needed, and guide its implementation, including preservation, collection, processing, hosting, and searching ESI.